-- A. The course syllabus delineates the nature of the evaluation criteria for the internship and seminar. - B. A regular reporting system as reflected in the course syllabus is provided to the Intern prior to beginning the Internship. - C. The Internship Coordinator/Clinical Coordinator will provide the Agency Supervisor with the instruments for evaluating the internship.
-Supervisors are required to review Intern's time reports and complete a general assessment of their progress as "Major Improvement Needed," "Some Improvement Needed," "Meets Expectations," "Often Exceeds Expectations," or "Consistently Exceeds Expectations." - D. If such action is deemed necessary, the Internship Coordinator/Clinical Coordinator will periodically contact the Agency Supervisor concerning the Intern's progress. - E. Input from the time reports, mid-term and final evaluations will be used to determine up to 50% of the Intern's final internship grade.
-(See Forms) - F. Each student is required to submit an evaluation of the agency in which she/he has worked.
+- A. The course syllabus delineates the nature of the evaluation criteria for the internship and seminar. - B. A regular reporting system as reflected in the course syllabus is provided to the Intern prior to beginning the Internship. - C. The student will provide the Agency Supervisor with the instruments for evaluating the internship.
+Supervisors are required to review Intern's time reports and complete a general assessment of their progress. - D. If such action is deemed necessary, the clinical internship coordinator will periodically contact the Agency Supervisor concerning the Intern's progress. - E. Each student is required to submit an evaluation of the agency in which they have worked.
 This form provides feedback on the quality of the experience and valuable information for future Student Interns who may be interested in the agency.